Pubic lice (crabs) - including symptoms, treatment and prevention

 Treatment

 Insecticidal creams and lotions may be obtained from pharmacies.
-They should be used strictly according to directions and treatment repeated after a week to kill any lice which may have hatched since the first treatment.
+They should be used strictly according to directions and treatment repeated after a week to kill any lice that may have hatched since the first treatment.
 They should not be used around the eyes.
 This area may be treated with petroleum jelly twice a day for 8 days.
 Consult your doctor for treatment of severe itching or if the bites become infected.

 Prevention

-• wash bedding, all clothing including night clothes and bath towels used while infestation was present in hot, soapy water, or dry clean
+• Wash bedding, all clothing including night clothes and bath towels used while infestation was present in hot, soapy water, or dry clean.

 Useful links